SERG-Delft/rusiga/README.md

     #                         mutation_probab)
     pop = Rusiga::Population.new(300, 240, :fitness_function, 4, 0.5, 0.001)

-and the algorithm performs as so:
+... and the algorithm executed.

     100.times do
         pop.generation()